 Simplified Supervisory Formula Approach (SSFA)

 The SSFA will generally not increase RBC for the most senior CMBS tranches.
 For CMBS with subordination levels of 30 percent or greater, the SSFA will maintain the 1.6 percent RBC charge (20 percent risk-weight).
 This means that for CMBS bonds that comprise the top 70 percent of the CMBS waterfall structure, the SSFA will not result in increased RBC.
 However, for CMBS bonds with Junior AAA (less than 30 percent subordination levels), AA, A, BBB ratings, the SSFA will generate significantly higher RBC requirements.
-MBA recommends that the SSFA be recalibrated to be less punitive on Junior AAA and AA securities.
+MBA recommends that the banking regulators recalibrate the SSFA to be less punitive on Junior AAA and AA securities.

 Liquidity Coverage Ratio

 In September 2014, the banking agencies issued the Liquidity Coverage Ratio (LCR) final rule.
 The LCR is a supplementary rulemaking to Basel III that creates a new bank liquidity measure - LCR.
 The LCR is intended to ensure that large banks hold sufficient stock of "high quality liquid assets" to survive a specified liquidity stress scenario.
 The final rule was responsive to MBA's comment letters by eliminating the highly detrimental treatment of Special Purpose Entities (SPEs), and it provided important clarifications regarding the unfunded portions of commercial real estate development loans and acquisition credit facilities.
 However, MBA had opposed the LCR treatment of CMBS adopted in the final rule and has recommends additional changes so that CMBS no longer on a bank's balance sheet would be excluded from the LCR calculation.